Connecting With Disability Resources

 Faculty Responsibilities around Exam Accommodations

-- Test Delivery to DR: As indicated in our Instructor Responsibilities resources, in order for us to provide the service of proctoring exams in our office, we need exams uploaded to the Faculty Portal at least 24 hours prior to the exam time.
+- Exam Delivery to DR: As indicated in our Instructor Responsibilities resources, in order for us to provide the service of proctoring exams in our office, we need exams uploaded to the Faculty Portal at least 24 hours prior to the exam time.
 Our staff needs time to set up accommodations (this may include scanning, altering text size, setting up adaptive technology, etc.) and prepare for many exam takers at once.
 Instructor cooperation in this matter is crucial to our ability to continue proctoring the instructor’s exams.
 If you are unable to meet this deadline, instructors will be asked to proctor exams independent of our office.

 - Notification/Reminders: Instructors receive LOAs as soon as students request accommodations in our office.
 They have access to the Faculty Portal, which indicates all requested accommodations, including exam times, 3-4 days ahead of the scheduled exam time, instructors will receive a reminder to upload the exam to the Faculty Portal.

-- Returning Tests to Faculty: Completed exams will now be returned to instructors via scanned documents sent to email or uploaded to the Faculty Portal.
+- Returning Exams to Faculty: Completed exams will now be returned to instructors via scanned documents sent to email or uploaded to the Faculty Portal.

 Disability Accommodations for UMD Employees